zk-phi/phi-kbd-library/Readme.markdown

 - footprints

-  Use footprint library manager, found in the footprint editor > settings to add `phi-kbd.pretty`.
+  Use footprint library manager, found in the footprint editor > settings, to add `phi-kbd.pretty`.

 - 3d previews

-  Load a footprint then open footprint property > 3D configurations > configure path, and you'll find a directory pathed as `${KISYS3DMOD}`. `cd` to the directory and symlink `phi-kbd.3dshapes`.
+  Load an arbitrary footprint and open footprint property > 3D configurations > configure path, then you'll find a directory pathed as `${KISYS3DMOD}`.
+Open a terminal and `cd` to the directory, then symlink `phi-kbd.3dshapes`.

   ```shell
   cd /path/to/packages3d